Kienbusch, William Austin, b. 1914 d. 1980

 - William Kienbusch letters to Francis and Sydney Hamabe, 1958-1977

-- Image Gallery items from other collections related to Kienbusch, William Austin
+- Image and Media Gallery items from other collections related to Kienbusch, William Austin

 Related MaterialsWilliam Kienbusch loaned materials for microfiliming in 1970.
 Originals of loaned material, including a scrapbook of clippings, exhibition catalogs, photographs of Kienbusch, letters, writings, and two journals describing his travels in Europe and the Orient were returned to Kienbusch after microfilming and were not subsequently donated by his estate.
 Loaned material is available on reel N70-22 but is not described in the container listing of this finding aid.